gmanishere/Random-Reddit-Post-discord.py/README.md

   Create a Discord Application on https://discord.com/developers/applications.

   Go to discord_secrets.py and replace the value YOUR_BOT_KEY with the Token you get on the Bot section of your application.

+      Invite this bot to your server, and you should be done.
+The command can be used with "random_post [subreddit name with no 'r/']"